So here’s a budget-friendly El Nido travel guide, i.e., how to travel to El Nido, Palawan, with about P7000 for 5 days.

 Accommodation, tours and restaurants

-Cheap El Nido hotels and other accommodations
+Best hostels in El Nido and other budget accommodations

 El Nido is teeming with all sorts of accommodation, from 5-star hotels to budget-friendly inns and dormitories.